MatheusCarneir0/MatheusCarneir0/README.md

 # Hello!
 I'm Matheus Cavalcante Carneiro 👋

 🎓 **Systems Analysis and Development Student** at IFCE - Boa Viagem Campus
-💻 Passionate about web development, particularly using Python and Django.
+💻 Interested in development with a focus on Python and Django.

 ---